rudolfdobias/eet/README.md

 The time to implement this was kindly provided by [Mews Systems](http://mewssystems.com).

 # Donate
 There is no need to donate the project, but thanks for considering it!
-Instead, if you like the project, star it here in GitHub :-)!
+Instead, if you like the project, star it here on GitHub :-)!
 Thanks!

 # Related projects
 - [eet-client](https://github.com/todvora/eet-client) by [@todvora](https://github.com/todvora): Java, MIT